fgsect/unicorefuzz/README.md

 - ensure a target gdbserver is reachable, for example via `./startvm.sh`
 - adopt `config.py`:
     - provide the target's gdbserver network address in the config to the probe wrapper
     - provide the target's target function to the probe wrapper and harness
     - make the harness put AFL's input to the desired memory location by adopting the `place_input` func `config.py`
     - add all EXITs
 - start `./probe_wrapper.py`, it will (try to) connect to gdb.
-- make the target execute the target function
+- make the target execute the target function (by using it inside the vm)
-- run `./start_afl.py`
+- after the breakpoint was hit, run `./start_afl.py`

 Putting afl's input to the correct location must be coded invididually for most targets.
 However with modern binary analysis frameworks like IDA or Ghidra it's possible to find the desired location's address.